apache/mynewt-site/docs/network/ble/nimble_setup.md

 ## Set up a NimBLE application

 This tutorial explains how to set up an application using the NimBLE stack.
 The end result will be a framework that you can use to create your own BLE application using the nimble stack.

 This tutorial assumes that you have already installed the newt tool and are familiar with its concepts.

-### Create the application directory
+### Create a Mynewt project

 You start by creating a project space for your own application work using the Newt tool (`my_proj1` in this example) and installing all the additional apps and libraries available by adding the repo `apache-mynewt-core`.
 See the tutorial on [adding a repo](../../os/tutorials/repo/add_repos.md) for more on working with repos.

 ```
 ~/dev$ newt new my_proj1